-Action Note

-1 DANGER

-Turn off all:

-2 WARNING Handling gearbox oil involves several safety risks, see Gearbox lubricants (oil or grease) on page 29.
+Action Note 1 DANGER Turn off all: electric power supply hydraulic pressure supplyair pressure supply to the robot, before entering the robot working area.
+2 WARNING Handling gearbox oil involves several safety risks, see Gearbox lubricants (oil or grease) on page 29 .
 3 Do a leakage check of the sight glass/evacuation hole of each motor.
 If any oil is available on the sight glass or if any oil has been spilled out from the evacuation hole, replacement of the motor is recommended.
 Note If oil is present in the evacuation it is an indication that the primary seal of the motor is leaking.
-A secondary seal after the evacuation is keeping the oil out from the motor, but it is still recommended to replace the motor at a suitable timing if oil is present in the evacuation. xx1500001057 Replacing of motors is described in the repair chapter Motors on page 341 .
+A secondary seal after the evacuation is keeping the oil out from the motor, but it is still recommen- ded to replace the motor at a suitable timing if oil is present in the evacuation. xx1500001057 is present in the evacuation.
+Replacing of motors is described in the repair chapter Motors on page 346 .